ZEISS-PiWeb/PiWeb-Api/_pages/021-serviceinformation.md

-characteristicCount | Number of characteristics stored in the server measurementCount | Number of measurements stored in the server valueCount |Number of measured values stored in the server featureList | Includes the erver side supported features. inspectionPlanTimestamp | Timestamp of the last inspection plan modification measurementTimestamp | Timestamp of the last measurement modification configurationTimestamp | Timestamp of the last configuration timestamp
+characteristicCount | Number of characteristics stored in the server measurementCount | Number of measurements stored in the server valueCount |Number of measured values stored in the server featureList | Includes the server side supported features. inspectionPlanTimestamp | Timestamp of the last inspection plan modification measurementTimestamp | Timestamp of the last measurement modification configurationTimestamp | Timestamp of the last configuration timestamp

 ## {{ page.sections['endpoint'] }}

 Service information can be fetched via the following endpoint.
-There are no filter parameter to restrict the query.
+There are no filter parameters to restrict the query.

 URL Endpoint | GET | PUT | POST | DELETE
 -------------|-----|-----|------|-------